rmcaixeta/Unfolding.jl/README.md

 [![Build Status](https://travis-ci.com/rmcaixeta/Unfolding.jl.svg?branch=master)](https://travis-ci.com/rmcaixeta/Unfolding.jl)
 [![Coverage](https://codecov.io/gh/rmcaixeta/Unfolding.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/rmcaixeta/Unfolding.jl)

 `Unfolding.jl` is a package written in Julia to perform unfolding of 3-D geometries.
-It was developed for geostatistical cases where complex 3-D domains are modeled and need to be unfolded for appropriate variography, estimations and simulations.
+It was developed for geostatistical cases where complex 3-D domains are modeled and need to be unfolded for appropriate spatial analysis, estimations and simulations.

 Julia was used due to its high performance and easy coding.
-This package was successfully tested with some big mining datasets but is still under development, so please enter in contact if you have some issue or feel free to contribute to the code (it is open source!).
+This package was successfully tested with some big mining datasets but is still under development, so please enter in contact if you have some issue or feel free to contribute to the code.

 ## Installation